Somi-Project/Somi/README.md

    Ollama pull qwen2.5vl:3b (optional for vision analysis model)
    ```

-   For Gpu use and faster response times install cuda for your gou via https://developer.nvidia.com/cuda-downloads
+   For Gpu use and faster response times install cuda for your gpu via https://developer.nvidia.com/cuda-downloads

 Please note switch pytorch and torchvision to gpu modes with cuda enabled.
 Replace cu121 with your relevant cuda version in the command example below
 ```bash